 - (a) The University and Union will each appoint one member of the JAC to sit on a JAC investigation sub-committee.
 Subject to operational requirements, the member appointed by the Union will be granted release time as necessary, without loss of pay.
 In the event that operational requirements do not allow for the anticipated necessary release time, the Union will be so advised and will appoint another member of the JAC to sit on the JAC investigation sub-committee.
-The Union shall reimburse the University for the release time of its appointed JAC investigation sub-committee member; - (b) Where the Complaint involves sexual harassment/violence or gender discrimination, the complainant may request that the JAC investigation sub-committee include a JAC member of a specific gender (if possible); - (c) The Assessment Team will provide the JAC investigation sub-committee with a scope and mandate for the investigation.
-The JAC investigation sub-committee will jointly conduct an investigation in accordance with the scope and mandate and the applicable Policy(ies); - (d) The Assessment Team will provide the JAC investigation sub-committee with a scope and mandate for the investigation.
-The JAC investigation sub-committee will jointly conduct an investigation in accordance with the scope and mandate and the applicable Policy(ies); - (e) Once the JAC investigation sub-committee has finalized its investigation, it shall complete a written report of its findings of fact.
+The Union shall reimburse the University for the release time of its appointed JAC investigation sub-committee member; - (b) Where the Complaint involves sexual harassment/violence or gender discrimination, the complainant may request that the JAC investigation sub-committee include a JAC member of a specific gender (if possible); - (c) The Response Team will provide the JAC investigation sub-committee with a scope and mandate for the investigation.
+The JAC investigation sub-committee will jointly conduct an investigation in accordance with the scope and mandate and the applicable Policy(ies); - (d) Once the JAC investigation sub-committee has finalized its investigation, it shall complete a written report of its findings of fact.
 The report may also include, with the agreement of the JAC investigation sub-committee members, (a) recommendation(s) for remedial action, such as discipline.
 Neither the JAC or JAC investigation sub-committee shall determine the remedial action to be taken, if any, arising from the investigation; that is the sole responsibility of the University.
-The report will be finalized in consultation with the Assessment Team and submitted to the Decision Maker pursuant to the applicable Policy(ies).
-A copy of the report will be provided to the Director, Employee/Labour Relations, the Unifor Unit 1 Chairperson.
-The complainant and respondent(s) will be provided with a written decision from the relevant Decision-Maker, in accordance with the applicable Policy(ies); The Unifor Unit 1 Chairperson will receive a copy of the written decision that is provided to Unifor complainants and Unifor
+The report will be finalized in consultation with the Response Team and submitted to the Decision Maker pursuant to the applicable Policy(ies).
+A copy of the report will be provided to the Executive Director, Health, Safety, Wellbeing & Labour Relations and the Unifor Unit 1 Chairperson.
+The complainant and respondent(s) will be provided with a written decision from the relevant Decision-Maker, in accordance with the applicable Policy(ies); The Unifor Unit 1 Chairperson will receive a copy of the written decision that is provided to Unifor complainants and Unifor respondents.
+The report is confidential and must be treated as such unless a party is required to produce such report by law or by an arbitrator; - (e) In the event the JAC investigation sub-committee does not agree on their findings of fact, or requires guidance on its analysis, it will consult with the Response Team to seek consultation and guidance on

-- respondents.
-The report is confidential and must be treated as such unless a party is required to produce such report by law or by an arbitrator: - (f) In the event the JAC investigation sub-committee does not agree on their findings of fact, or requires guidance on its analysis, it will consult with the Assessment Team to seek consultation and guidance on the points of discrepancy.
-If, after such consultation, that JAC investigation sub-committee cannot reach agreement on their findings of fact, the Decision Maker will be so advised and the University will proceed independently; and - (g) Neither the investigatory process giving rise to the report or the findings of fact contained in the report, in and of themselves, or as they may form the basis for remedial action, such as discipline, may be the subject of the grievance procedure.
+- the points of discrepancy.
+If, after such consultation, that JAC investigation sub-committee cannot reach agreement on their findings of fact, the Decision Maker will be so advised and the University will proceed independently; and - (f) Neither the investigatory process giving rise to the report or the findings of fact contained in the report, in and of themselves, or as they may form the basis for remedial action, such as discipline, may be the subject of the grievance procedure.
 The level of discipline imposed may be the subject of the grievance procedure except where it matches exactly a recommendation of the JAC investigation sub-committee.

 This process does not bind any employee groups not stipulated herein.
-Further, the University reserves the right to conduct its own investigation independent of the terms of this Letter of Understanding.
+Further, where the terms of this LOU apply, the University reserves the right to conduct its own investigation in addition to and independent of the terms of this Letter of Understanding.